 Eligible students may be able to access a postgraduate loan.
 Another option is a Professional and Career Development Loan.
+Please note, the Career Development Loan scheme ends on 25 January 2019, apply before then if you intend to fund your studies via this route.
 Scholarships may be available from Queen’s University Belfast.

 After the Barristers course, students begin a 12-month pupillage with a master.
 This is a barrister of no less than seven years’ experience.
 Pupils generally can’t accept work on their own account until the second six months of their pupillage.

 Barristers in Northern Ireland must be registered with the Bar of Northern Ireland, the country’s regulating authority for the profession.

 In Scotland, advocates perform a role similar to a barrister.
 The Court of Session has responsibility for admitting advocates and the criteria for training is determined by the Faculty of Advocates.
 However, as part of the training covers the same ground as solicitors, prospective advocates should also check requirements set by the Law Society of Scotland.